Adam-yni/kaggle_machine_learning/README.md

 ## Section 2: Model Tuning and Comparison

 I tested several classifier models, including nearest neighbors, SVM, boosting, and random forests.
 The nearest neighbors algorithm was quickly dismissed due to poor results.
-I then tried using an SVM, but the data's non-linear nature prevented the algorithm from finding a separating hyperplane, causing the code to run indefinitely.

 Next, I implemented a random forest model using sklearn.
 The initial results, with about 81% accuracy, were promising, prompting further parameter tuning.
 This led to an accuracy score of about 89% on Kaggle, a substantial improvement.
 However, I aimed for the top-ranking scores, which were around 97%.